Quick answer

 CLUB DEXA helps clients in Irvine and Orange County use DEXA results as practical fitness feedback.
 The scan is not a diagnosis.
 It is a better way to understand body composition trends and make more informed training and nutrition decisions.

-Join before booking opens to lock in $49 standard DEXA body composition scans for life.
+Join the Founding Member List before booking opens to lock in $49 standard DEXA body composition scans for life, subject to additional terms.
+No payment today.

 Join as a Founding Member